Postdoctoral Fellow - Vaccine Research

 Application Deadline: Open Until Filled

-A Postdoctoral Fellow position is available in the Vaccine Research Laboratory of Dr. Don J Diamond in the Department of Hematology & Hematopoietic Cell Transplantation of the City of Hope.
-Dr Diamond’s research team is seeking a highly motivated candidate with experience in infectious disease and oncology.
-The position is available as part of multiple research projects to develop COVID-19 and CMV vaccines based on a highly efficient and fully synthetic viral-vectored vaccine platform for pathogen preparedness and disease prevention.
-The successful applicant will join a highly productive research team to oversee a team of technicians involved in immune monitoring in clinical vaccine and observational studies.
+A Postdoctoral Fellow position is available in the Vaccine Research Laboratory of Dr. Don Diamond in the Department of Hematology & Hematopoietic Cell Transplantation of the City of Hope.
+The position is available as part of multi-disciplinary research project to develop a neoantigen-based cancer vaccine that will be part of an IND utilizing a highly efficient and fully synthetic poxvirus-vectored vaccine platform that has already been derisked by its use in Phase 2 clinical trials as a Covid-19 vaccine (see NCT04977024, NCT05672355, and NCT04639466).

-· PhD degree in virology, viral immunology or related fields with publications and preferably 2-3 years of experience in relevant laboratory work.
+· PhD degree in an appropriate discipline such as cellular or tumor immunology or related fields and preferably 2-3 years of experience in relevant laboratory work.

-· Interest and knowledge in SARS-CoV-2 and CMV vaccine research.
+· Interest and knowledge in vaccine research and neoantigen-based vaccine methods.